• Skip to primary navigation

 FAQ'S

-What is a Bundt cake?
+What is a bundt cake?

 The name Bundt relates to the type of pan that the cake is baked in.
 Bundt cake pans have a central funnel or ring shape and are decorative, making great holiday desserts though.